kytulendu/rra-krr/README.md

 Khral's assorted characters and shit
 ====================================

-This repository contain my writings, mostly in markdown format.
+This repository contain my writings I write for fun, mostly in markdown format.

-Best viewed with word-wrap turned on.
+Best view with word-wrap turned on.

 Characters
 ==========